lsh-cloud/NHS-RTT-Performance-Analysis/README.md

 ## Data Source

 - The raw data is publicly available from https://www.england.nhs.uk/statistics/statistical-work-areas/rtt-waiting-times/rtt-data-2025-26/ and was transformed using **Power Query**.
+The dates were from April 2025 to March 2026.
 - The data was modelled using a star schema with 4 dimension tables for details about date, provider, speciality and RTT pathway type.
 - The relationships were optimised for time intelligence calculations, as well as for proving benchmarks for both specialities and providers.